g-omarsdottir/hangman/README.md

 ## Project and Site Owner Goals

-Create a fun retro game using my acquired Pythons skills:
+My goal with this Python Hangman game is to craft a nostalgic, engaging word-guessing game using my acquired Pythons skills:

+- Logical Thinking:
+    - Design the flowchart for the code logic according to the gameplay.
-- Core Python Programming: effective use of Python's data types, variables, operators, and syntax.
+- Core Python Programming:
+    - Effective use of Python's data types, variables, operators, and syntax.
-- Problem-Solving: eesign a solution to break down the game logic into well-defined steps.
+- Control Flow:
-- Control Flow: implement conditional statements (if, elif, else) and loops (for, while) to manage the game's progression.
+    - Implement conditional statements and loops to manage the game's progression.
+- Functions:
-- Functions: create modular and reusable code blocks with functions encapsulating specific game mechanics.
-The goal is for each function to handle a single, well-defined task.
-This approach promotes cleaner code, easier maintainability and readability, and easier debugging during testing.
+    - Create modular and reusable code blocks with functions encapsulating specific game mechanics and validation of user input.
+- Clean Code:
+    - Functions should at best handle a single, well-defined task easier maintainability readability, and easier debugging.
+    - Encapsulation of code structure: grouping constants, variables, as well as general and game functions.
-- User Interaction: design a command-line interface to gather user input and provide user feedback.
+- User Interaction:
+    - Gather user input, provide user feedback, and give the user control over the game progression using a command-line interface.

 ## User Experience